Advocates for ChangeSign and Share Petition

 Demand that your emergency department is prepared for your child.

-Join over 10,000 supporters who are demanding that their local emergency departments are prepared for infants and children.
 Send a clear message to your state and national representatives.
-Sign the petition on the right to support:
+Sign the petition to support:

 - Improved pediatric emergency care across the U.S.

 - Increased training for general ER doctors in pediatrics